kiyoon/version-pioneer/README.md

 ## 📚 Note

 - Only supports git.
-- `git archive` is not supported.
+- `git archive` is not built-in, but it's easy to add it back in your versionscript.
 Original Versioneer uses `.gitattributes` to tell git to replace some strings in `_version.py` when archiving.
-But this is not enough information (at least in my case) and the version string always becomes `0+unknown`.
-So I dropped it.
+How to add the support and why I dropped it is in [this issue comment](https://github.com/kiyoon/version-pioneer/issues/5#issuecomment-3721450258).

 ### Build chaining problem